Static or Dynamic QR-code?

 In short

-Static QR codes can be used in a lot of situations: They can link to a website, reveal contact details, show menu’s etc. You can create static QR codes here.
+Static QR-codes are the default type of QR-code and they can be used in a lot of situations: They can link to a website, reveal contact details, show menu’s etc. You can create static QR-codes here.

 Your phone can detect and interpret these ‘blocks’ to show you the information they contain.